 Picture an autumn sky blanketed with birds erupting into flight, filling the air with calls and the sound of thousands of wings beating together.
-Fall is the perfect season for bird watching.
-Whether this is your first birding experience or you’re a professional ornithologist, experiencing a festival at one of your National Wildlife Refuges or other federal lands during fall migration presents the opportunity to witness one of nature’s wonders and learn more about birds.
+Fall is the perfect season for celebrating birds and their migrations.
+Experiencing a festival at one of your National Wildlife Refuges or other federal lands during fall migration presents the opportunity to participate in fun and informative activities while witnessing one of nature’s wonders.
 With migration reaching its peak in the coming weeks, we’re providing our recommendation for six incredible festivals to take in the show!

-Bosque del Apache National Wildlife Refuge (Doreen Miller, Share the Experience)
+Ridgefield National Wildlife Refuge (Helen Kehrt, Share the Experience)

-Pea Island National Wildlife Refuge (Matthew Karns, Share the Experience)
+Alligator River National Wildlife Refuge (Judy Schneider, Share the Experience)

-Chincoteague National Wildlife Refuge (Yatt Ng, Share the Experience)
+Chincoteague National Wildlife Refuge (Bill Tucker, Share the Experience)

-The Chincoteague National Wildlife Refuge will offer guided walks, tours and other special events to mark the fall migration of waterfowl to the refuge.
-Some tours will be in areas normally closed to the public.
+We can’t think of a better way to spend your Thanksgiving weekend than visiting Chincoteague National Wildlife Refuge for guided walks, tours and other special events marking the fall migration of waterfowl to the refuge.
+Some tours will even be in areas normally closed to the public!
 The refuge provides habitat for greater snow geese and many other migratory birds.
-The refuge is on the Virginia end of Assateague Island and includes more than 14,000 acres (5,666 hectares) of beach, dunes, marsh and maritime forest.
+The refuge is on the Virginia end of Assateague Island and includes more than 14,000 acres (5,666 hectares) of beach, dunes, marsh, and maritime forest.

-Ridgefield National Wildlife Refuge (Duane Hymas, Share the Experience)
+Bosque del Apache National Wildlife Refuge (Shantanu Sinha, Share the Experience)